 The Corridor Information Documents

-Article 18 of Regulation (EU) 913/2010 concerning a European rail network for competitive freight requests that each RFC Management Board publishes a document, which shall present information on the rail infrastructure of the entire RFC, in particular as regards commercial and legal access conditions, thus facilitating the applicants’ international business on RFCs.
+Article 18 of Regulation (EU) 913/2010 concerning a European rail network for competitive freight requires RFC Management Boards to publish Corridor Information Documents providing information on the rail infrastructure of each Rail Freight Corridor (RFC), in particular as regards commercial and legal access conditions, thus facilitating the Applicants’ international business on RFCs.

-The RNE Network Statement Working Group and Corridor Information Document Subgroup have developed a Corridor Information Document Common Structure accompanied by an implementation guide designed to help the RFCs with the production of harmonised and thus easy-to-understand documents.
-The RNE Corridor Information Document Common Structure complies with the requirements of the above-mentioned Regulation.
+The RNE Network Statement and Corridor Information Document Working Group has developed the Corridor Information Document Common Texts and Structure designed to help Applicants find the same information, at the same level of detail, in the same place in each document.
+It complies with the requirements of the above-mentioned Regulation.

 Corridor Information Documents of the RFCs

 The Corridor Information Documents are published at least three months prior to the deadline for annual timetable requests for infrastructure capacity.
 The list below provides links to the Corridor Information Documents of the individual Rail Freight Corridors.